New Paper on ISDS & IP

 by Daniel Gervais on Friday, June 2nd at 1:16 PM

-A PDF version of this post is available here: A Primer on Parallel Importation after Lexmark
+source link A can you buy soma cash on delivery PDF version of this post is available here: A Primer on Parallel Importation after Lexmark

 • Country A is a major country where the goods are protected by patent and where parallel imports are allowed (say, the United States);